vkarthik7/illinois-medicare-rcm/README.md

 ---

+## Python / Pandas Analysis

+Beyond the SQL and Power BI layers, the collection-rate analysis is reproduced in **Python (Pandas)** on the full ~398K-row fact table, pulled directly from MySQL via `read_sql` — demonstrating the same analysis in a second toolset and cross-validating the results.

+**Data quality work:** validating on the full dataset surfaced **342 claims (0.09%)** where `allowed` or `paid` exceeded `billed` — logically impossible in a revenue-cycle context.
+Inspection traced these to under-recorded billed amounts; they were excluded with a documented filter (keeping 99.91% of the data) to prevent inflated payment-to-charge ratios.

+**Result:** office claims show a ~33% payment-to-charge ratio vs ~20% for facility claims.
+The Pandas figures agree with the equivalent SQL `GROUP BY` query, validating the analysis across both tools.

+See `medicare_rcm_analysis_final.ipynb`.

+---

 ## Dashboard

 A two-page Power BI report connected live to the MySQL star schema, with DAX measures (`SUMX` for billed/paid totals, `COUNTROWS` for claims, `DIVIDE` for the collection rate).